rodeyfeld/oracle/README.md

 # ORACLE
-Feasibility and Archive Search Data.
+Feasibility and Archive Search Generator Data.
 Written in Go.

 To launch:
 ```